 The National Coordinator for Disaster Reduction (CONRED) is the leading agency for DRM.
 It operates as a coordinating mechanism providing a platform and the legal framework for inter-ministerial coordination in cases of emergency and disaster prevention.
-Formally declared to UNISDR.
+It is formally declared to UNISDR.